ShuzhaoXie/Armol/README.md

 If you want the raw returned predictions from AWS, AZU, and GCP, please draw an email to `xiesz1999@163.com`.
 To be honest, I'm too lazy to sort through the clutter files if no one needs them.
 However, if you really need these files, feel free to ask me :).

 ## Synonyms table
-This table is placed in `src/sripts/word2num.json`, most of the entried are refered from [WordNet](https://wordnet.princeton.edu).
+This table is placed in `src/sripts/word2num.json`, most of the entries are refered from [WordNet](https://wordnet.princeton.edu).

 ## Details of simulated MLaaSes
 I borrowed the pre-trained models from [detectron2](https://github.com/facebookresearch/detectron2) and [Tensorflow model gardem](https://github.com/tensorflow/models) to simulate 7 MLaaSes.
 If you want to replicate the expertiment, please precess the predictions from these models into the format of `data/train/google`.
 For more details, please refer to `src/simulate`.